Get Approved for up to $35,000 in 3 minutes

 Table of Contents

-If you are expecting a refund, you might be wondering how soon you can file your 2021 tax return.
+If you are expecting a refund when taking care of your tax affairs, you might be wondering how soon you can file your 2024 tax return for the calendar year.
 Here are some key dates to be aware of.

 But just because the due date is in April – there’s no reason to procrastinate and delay getting your refund.